TYPO3GmbH/ext-hubspot/Documentation/Administrators/Index.rst

 Authentication
 ^^^^^^^^^^^^^^

-Hubspot authentication is done via ENV vars (HUBSPOT_PORTALID and HUBSPOT_SECRET).
+Hubspot authentication is done via ENV vars (APP_HUBSPOT_PORTALID and APP_HUBSPOT_SECRET).
 You need to know your Hubspot Portal-ID and API key.

 How to get your API key
 ^^^^^^^^^^^^^^^^^^^^^^^